-Price elasticity is the sensitivity of a product’s demand according to the changes in its price.
-It’s a critical concept in economics and is used to understand how pricing decisions will impact sales volume, revenue, and overall market dynamics.
+Price elasticity is defined as the sensitivity of a product’s demand according to the changes in its price.
+It’s a critical concept in economics: elastic vs. inelastic demand analysis helps us understand how pricing decisions will impact sales volume, revenue, and overall market dynamics.
 The most common measure is the price elasticity of demand (PED), which quantifies the change in quantity demanded in response to a price change.

-Price elasticity of demand (PED) can be defined as the percentage change in quantity demanded divided by the percentage change in price.
+The definition of price elasticity of demand (PED) centers on the percentage change in quantity demanded divided by the percentage change in price.
+So here is the price of elasticity of demand formula:

 [% Change in Quantity Demanded] / [% Change in Price]